The instrument cluster, also known as Driver's Information Module (DIM) or instrument panel as it is more commonly called.

 The most logical solution to this problem is to take it to your Volvo dealer and have them fix the issue.
 This is great because they are Volvo specialists and will know exactly how to tell if there is a problem and be able to fix it or replace the cluster for you.

 The downside of this option is that the dealer will charge between $850 - $1200 to fix the issue.

 Your second option is to turn to companies that specialize in Volvos and offer Volvo instrument cluster repair.

 To do this, you simply pay for the service and then detach the instrument cluster from your car and ship it off for service.
 This is a relatively easy option, as it's not very difficult to remove the instrument cluster, simply unscrew it, unplug it, and pull it out.

 It will only cost about $100-250, depending on the service provider that you choose.

-However, you will have to wait for the parts to be shipped, serviced and then returned to you, during which time you should not drive your car.
-The main advantage is that repair service is significantly cheaper than having the dealer replace your cluster.
+However, you will have to wait for the parts to be shipped, serviced, and then returned to you, during which time you should not drive your car.
+The main advantage is that the repair service is significantly cheaper than having the dealer replace your cluster.
 Plus the mileage and all setting remain the same.

 Installing a Used Cluster

 The last option is to purchase a used Volvo instrument cluster on eBay.

 Miles on the old cluster will not match your miles.
 This means that when you sell the car, you will have to mark the title Not Actual Miles and let the buyer know.
 You can find used parts for pretty much any Volvo model for around $100.
 Usually, these are parts that are being sold off of cars that have been in wrecks and no longer run.